thavag-kr/elk-report-dashboard/README.md

 Some sample report files and config files are provided.

 Also the docker compose uses a custom docker images that are hosted in scrsregistry.
-Docker files are provided

 You would need to have acccess to scrscontainer registry.

+Please use the Docker files if you need to create your own image, they are provided under each service folder.

 Run
 1. $ az login
 2. $ az acr login -n scrscontainerregistry

-To Execute elasticsearch and Kibana:
+To Start elasticsearch and Kibana:
     $docker-compose up -d kibana

 To Start Logstash: